fbpx

 Key West Insight

-With waterfront views and the biggest pool in all of Key West, Havana Cabana is one of the best new hotels to have popped up on Roosevelt Boulevard in the last few years.
-But what really makes the 106-room property stand out is its unmistakable Cuban flair.
-There’s a 1957 Chevy parked outside the hotel’s […]
+With waterfront views and the biggest pool in all of Key West, Havana Cabana is one of the best new hotels to have popped up on Roosevelt Boulevard in the […]

 Read More